zinakhazaee/Visualization/README.md

 # Visualization
-Using Python and its libraries, you can visualize your data in charts, plots, maps and more.
+Using Python and its libraries, you can visualize your data in charts, plots, maps, and more.

+Exploratory Data Analysis (EDA) is a crucial step in the data science process.
+It involves analyzing and summarizing a dataset in order to understand its properties and relationships.
+EDA allows data scientists to uncover patterns, trends, and anomalies in the data, and to generate hypotheses for further investigation.
+It also helps to identify any missing or incorrect data and to determine the most appropriate statistical methods and visualizations for the data.
+EDA is an iterative process, with data scientists constantly reviewing and refining their understanding of the data as they explore it.
+It is an essential tool for understanding and communicating the insights that can be derived from data, and for informing data-driven decision-making.